- Studying Law at Yale

 Each spring, the Yale Law Revue put on a comedy "Revue" for the whole law school to attend, which consists of live and filmed sketches, musical numbers, and more.

-The Yale Law Social Entrepreneurs is designed to be a place where law students interested in social entrepreneurship can gather to initiate related activities at YLS, as well as connect to related opportunities at Yale more broadly.
+The Yale Law Social Entrepreneurs (YLSE) is designed to be a place where law students interested in social entrepreneurship can gather to initiate related activities at YLS, as well as connect to related opportunities at Yale more broadly.

 Yale Law Students for Life (YLSL) is a non-partisan community of students who have pro-life convictions.
 Pro-life is defined broadly and includes those who ascribe to life-affirming positions on a variety of issues.